alvin-est/studious-train/README.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
 This application uses the NodeJS environment.
 Firstly make sure to have this set up on your local workstation or remote server.
-Also install PostgreSQL to be used as the database.
+Also install PostgreSQL to be used as the database server.

 1. Clone the repo into your local workstation or remote server
 2. Navigate into the folder with your Terminal/Console